top of page

-MICHELLE SUI is a multidisciplinary artist and performer.
-Their work exists at the intersection of film, opera, dance, theater, installation, oral histories and new technologies and draws upon the body and voice in relation to cinematic icons, language in translation, the performance of femininity, and the dislocations of memory.
+MICHELLE SUI is an artist, composer, choreographer, performer, and director.
+Their work exists at the intersection of film, opera, dance, theater, installation, oral histories and new technologies and draws upon the body and voice in relation to cinematic icons, language in translation, and the dislocations of memory.

 Their films, experimental operas, site-responsive performances, dance scores and immersive multimedia compositions have been presented across the United States and internationally.